ESPRI-Mod/synda/synda/doc/files.md

 This folder contains database file.

-Location is *$HOME/sdt/db* for source installation and */var/lib/synda/sdt* for system package installation.

 --------------------------------------------------------

 ### selection

 This folder contains selection files.

-Location is *$HOME/sdt/selection* for source installation and */etc/synda/sdt/selection* for system package installation.

 --------------------------------------------------------

 ### default

 This folder contains selection parameters default values.

-Location is *$HOME/sdt/conf/default* for source installation and */etc/synda/sdt/default* for system package installation.